Latenode

 What this template does

-• Automatically triggers a DocuSign signature request when a new Zoom meeting participant registers.
+• Creates a DocuSign signature request for new Zoom meeting participants

-• Sends the DocuSign signature request to the new registrant.
+• Triggers the DocuSign signature request automatically upon participant registration

 How it works